[[cta]]

 - Profit margins may be lower due to reseller commissions or margins.

-The “Tiered Reseller Model” involves multiple levels of reselling, creating a hierarchy or tier structure.
+The “Tiered Software Reseller Model” involves multiple levels of reselling, creating a hierarchy or tier structure.
 Each tier in the hierarchy resells the software to the next level, often adding value or additional services.

 How do these models work?